Killam Awards for Excellence in Mentoring

 - Fosters the development in students of competencies in critical thinking, scholarly rigour, breadth of understanding and creativity, and professional competencies in areas such as written and oral communication, scholarly integrity, and interpersonal interactions

-- Promotes and models a climate of respect and collegiality
+- Promotes and models a climate of respect, inclusion, and collegiality

 - Integrates students into the culture of the discipline, and helps them network with relevant individuals